Andrettin/Wyrmsun/readme.txt

 * Factions
 - Fixed issue which made the faction bonuses of the new player be applied to rescued units.

+* Map Editor
+- Made it possible to set affixes for any building in the editor.

 * Miscellaneous
 - Fixed crash which happened when a missile with splash damage hit a unit during its death animation.
 - Fixed an issue which caused dropped units to sometimes be generated with an incorrect magic affix.